-Only 67 credit hours from a community college may be applied to the baccalaureate degree (with the exceptions noted above from KCTCS for AAS students); 76 credit hours from Chatfield College may be applied to the baccalaureate degree.
+Only 67 credit hours from a community college may be applied to the baccalaureate degree (with the exceptions noted above from KCTCS for AAS students).

 NOTE: Transfer students hoping for academic honors at graduation, see honors section, for details.

 For currently enrolled Brescia students, Brescia will accept as transfer credits earned during the Christmas break only one (1) 3-credit-hour course, provided students obtain an advisor-signed "Transfer of Credits Authorization Form" prior to taking the class.
 Summer courses taken elsewhere prior to the last 30 hours of the degree (residency requirement) must use the same authorization form for credit transfer.